 Unlike whitening toothpaste, whiteners such as whitening strips or whitening gels are not designed to remove plaque and keep your teeth clean.
 These products only contain whitening ingredients and lack the benefit of protecting teeth against cavities.
 Whitening toothpastes are specially formulated to clean and protect your teeth while working to remove surface stains at the same time.

 Is it Safe?

-According to the ADA, peroxide is safe to use on the teeth when used properly.
-The American Academy of Pediatric Dentistry, however, suggests that younger patients shouldn't use teeth whitening products since the enamel on baby teeth is thinner than that of permanent teeth, and could produce uneven results.
+According to the American Academy of Pediatric Dentistry, younger patients should only be used if supervised by an adult and under the guidance of a dentist.
+Enamel on developing teeth is thinner than that of permanent teeth, and therefore could produce uneven results.